 I’ll leave you with the words of Winston Churchill, the one who had written on his report card, “shows a conspicuous lack of success,” the one who failed the test three times to enter the British military academy, but the one who became one of the greatest men of the 20th century.
 One day he was invited back to his old school to give the commencement address.
 This great, eloquent man stood before them and said simply this:

 Never give up.
 Never give up.
 Never,never,never give up.

 Want to improve your facilitation skills?
+Want to move people from bitter to better?
 Take a look at fabulous facilitation where you will develop a range of facilitation techniques and approaches.